-- 4.9.1 Place the sill pan flashing as described in step 4.7. - 4.9.2 If applicable, confirm the first strip of flashing has been previously placed immediately below the sill as in step 4.7.2, cut it long enough to extend past each side of the door frame, so that it projects even with the vertical jamb flashing (roughy 9" on each side) that will be applied later (see Figure 4.9.2).
-Again, the lower portion and last 9"on each side will not be fastened in order to intergrate the WRB in later steps of the project.
+4.9.1 Place the sill pan flashing as described in step 4.7.

+4.9.2 If applicable, confirm the first strip of flashing has been previously placed immediately below the sill as in step 4.7.2, cut it long enough to extend past each side of the door frame, so that it projects even with the vertical jamb flashing (roughy 9" on each side) that will be applied later (see Figure 4.9.2).
+Again, the lower portion and last 9" on each side will not be fastened in order to intergrate the WRB in later steps of the project.
 Note: Coordinate between horizontal and vertical flashing applications to ensure that no gaps remain at the transition between components.
-In addition, free ends of the flashing should be secured to prevent curling or contamination of the adhesive surface prior to installing the exterior facade.
+In addition, free ends of the flashing hould be secured to prevent curling or contamination of the adhesive surface prior to installing the exterior facade.

 4.9.3 Next, fasten or adhere strips of flashing along each vertical edge of the opening.
-Extend this flashing to approximately $\frac{1}{2}$ " less than the bottom of the sill flashing and beyond the top of the door frame to approximately 2" less than the top of the head flashing location (see point to assure contact with the backside (interior) of the mounting flange.
+Extend this flashing to approximately 1⁄2"less than the bottom of the sill flashing and beyond the top of the door frame to approximately 2" less than the top of the head flashing location (see Figure 4.9.3).
+Do not fasten or adhere the bottom 9" of the jamb flashing, so the water-resistive barrier applied later may be slipped up and underneath the flashing in weatherboard fashion by the WRB installer.

+4.9.4 Apply a continuous seal to the backside (interior) of the nail fin (or SWI brickmold if used) near the outer edge or a continuous seal to the perimeter of the opening at a point to assure contact with the backside (interior) of the mounting flange.
 Apply sealant in line with the pre-punched holes or slots on the mounting flanges.

-Figure 4.9.3).
-Do not fasten or adhere the bottom 9" of the jamb flashing, so the water-resistive barrier applied later may be slipped up and underneath the flashing in weatherboard fashion by the WRB installer.

-4.9.4 Apply a continuous seal to the backside (interior) of the nail fin (or SWI brickmold if applicable) near the outer edge or a continuous seal to the perimeter of the opening at a